repoeli/smart-account/summaryy/Task_Complete_Reports.md

   - [US-010] Added a single safe retry with a Retry button for summary loading; added trend lines on KPI cards comparing to previous period.
   - [US-005] Dashboard shows OCR engine status pill (Paddle/OpenAI/Unavailable) using `/ocr/health/` for quick visibility.
   - [US-010] Added lightweight shimmer placeholders while summary is being fetched to improve perceived performance.
+  - [US-010] KPI deep links: clicking a month bar filters `/transactions` to that month; clicking a category bar filters to that category within the current date range.

 #### Notes
 - A “PaddleOCR not available” warning can still appear from the in‑process initializer; the actual OCR path uses the FastAPI HTTP service when running.